sauravk7077/Flask-Login-System/README.md

 # Flask Login System

 I am currently trying to master flask.
-So, I am trying to create based on flask.
+So, I am trying to create app based on flask.

 **To run this project, follow these steps**